aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-mutually-trusted-authorization-grant.md

 ## Step-Up Authentication

 In the initial token exchange request, the IdP may require step-up authentication for the subject if the authentication context in the subject's assertion does not meet policy requirements.
-An `insufficient_user_authentication` OAuth error response may be returned to convey the authentication requirements back to the client similar to [OAuth 2.0 Step-up Authentication Challenge Protocol](https://www.rfc-editor.org/rfc/rfc9470.html)
+An `insufficient_user_authentication` OAuth error response may be returned to convey the authentication requirements back to the client similar to OAuth 2.0 Step-up Authentication Challenge Protocol {{RFC9740}}.

     HTTP/1.1 400 Bad Request